 The future of medical science is integrally connected to increasing understanding of the molecular basis of disease.
 As this knowledge base increases, so does the ability to engineer solutions for cure, treatment, and prevention.
-The establishment of the Jacobs Institute, with the innovative research it undertakes, creates the potential to apply to medical problems the molecular techniques of modern chemical engineering, with the goal of creating therapeutic techniques and devices which can be produced in practical time frame.
+The establishment of the Jacobs Institute, with the innovative research it undertakes, creates the potential to apply to medical problems the molecular techniques of modern chemical engineering, with the goal of creating therapeutic techniques and devices which can be produced in a practical time frame.

 Researchers at the Jacobs Institute have developed close working relationships with top medical doctors around the world.
 This intersection of molecular engineering with the medical community provides a seamless infrastructure for interactive research and for efficiently delivering clinical technologies to the general public and the commercial sector.